ternaus/ternaus.github.io/_posts/2021-12-15-Albumentations.markdown

 ---
 {% include toc title="Table of Contents" %}

-I will talk about [Albumentations](https://albumentations.ai/), an open-source library for image Augmentations, discuss how it was born and evolved over time.
-The text's primary purpose is logging, as I would like to have a story to enjoy in 20 years.
+I would like to talk about  Albumentations, an open-source library for image Augmentations.
+An explanation of how it was born and evolved over time.
+The text's primary purpose is to depict its creation, as I would like to have a story to enjoy in 20 years.

 I will mainly talk about the library's origins and cover the process of iterative improvements in fewer details.
 The text could be more concise, but I prefer to keep unnecessary information for historical purposes.